Head of Department

 E-mail: Miss S.L.
 WebbMA, PGCE

-Outside of school, Sarah enjoys travelling, supporting Peterborough United and the Toronto Blue Jays, drinking tea, quizzes, and comedy.
+Outside of school, Mrs Webb enjoys travelling, supporting Peterborough United and the Toronto Blue Jays, drinking tea, quizzes, and comedy.

 Politics is an ever-changing subject that not only involves understanding how important decisions are made, but also the basis for the different views and ideologies that motivate decision-makers.
 Pupils studying Politics at Cranleigh are interested in understanding what is going on in the world; they are generally keen readers of newspapers and magazines, followers of global events online and on TV, and are keen to question not only why certain events are happening, but also what the future holds for various individuals, governments and institutions.

 Our course follows the Edexcel specification.
 Whilst politics A Level only reformed in 2017, from September 2016 we began teaching the entire course over two years, with pupils taking all four papers at the end of their UVIth year.
 As such, pupils study British politics and Political Ideologies concurrently.

 Units 1 and 2 of the politics course involve the study of British politics.
 The Unit 1 course begins with considering the concept of democracy, and to what extent the British political system is compatible with democratic ideals.
 We also consider the future of democracy in the UK, by looking at the arguments for reforms such as lowering the voting age or introducing online voting.
 To tie in with study of democracy, pupils then learn about the different election systems used in Britain, and also the role of pressure groups in UK politics.